nathan-fiscaletti/coattail/README.md

 # incoming publications.
 $ coattail action create 'first-action-receiver'

-# Start the server, allowing PeerA to communicate freely
+# Start the service, allowing PeerA to communicate freely
 # with this Coattail instance.
-$ coattail server start --headless
+$ coattail service start --headless

 # Add PeerA as a Peer.
 Will return a Peer ID.
 $ coattail peer add <token>